 Tragus and daith piercings require the use of a needle, rather than a gun, which makes them more painful than the typical ear-piercing.
-Also, since these are cartilage piercings, they will take 3 to 6 months to heal.
-Alternatively, a surface tragus piercing is more for fashion and heals quicker, since it does not pass through the cartilage.
+Also, since these are cartilage piercings, the healing process will take 3 – 6 months Alternatively, a surface tragus piercing is more for fashion and heals quicker, since it does not pass through the cartilage.

 Does a tragus piercing hurt more than daith?

-Most say the tragus is the less painful of the two, although an individual’s pain tolerance plays a large factor in this question.
+Most say the tragus hurts less, although an individual’s pain tolerance plays a large factor in this question.

 There are Risks